ПОЛИТИКА НА ПРИВАТНОСТ

 on .

-SKOPJE, 12 May 2014 – Today, the Center for Civil Communications published the results from its regular monitoring of public procurements implemented by local authorities for the period April-September 2013.
+SKOPJE, March 16, 2015 – Today, the Centre for Civil Communications published the results from its regular monitoring of public procurements implemented by local authorities for the period April – September 2014.
 Key findings include:

-For more information, please contact the Center for Civil Communications on tel.
+This Report is available here.
+For more information, please contact the Centre for Civil Communications on tel.
 (02) 3213-513 or by e-mail: This e-mail address is being protected from spambots.
 You need JavaScript enabled to view it .

 NOTE TO THE EDITORS:

-Since 1993, the American people, through the USAID, have invested over 500 million USD in Macedonia.
-USAID is working with the people of Macedonia to create jobs, strengthen democratic institutions and practices, enhance integrated education, and prepare students for the labor market.
-These initiatives improve the quality of life and support Macedonia’s transition into a stable and prosperous democracy.
-USAID provides economic and humanitarian assistance in more than 100 countries worldwide.
-For more information see: macedonia.usaid.gov or follow USAID Macedonia on Facebook: www.facebook.com/USAIDMacedonia.
+The American people, through USAID, have invested over $500 million in Macedonia since 1993.
+USAID works with the people of Macedonia to create jobs, strengthen democratic institutions and practices, enhance integrated education, and prepare students for the workforce.
+These initiatives improve the quality of life and support Macedonia’s transition to a stable and prosperous democracy.
+USAID provides economic and humanitarian assistance in more than 100 countries.
+For more information please visit USAID Macedonia Website and USAID Macedonia Facebookpage.

 Print